-A Haunted Hometown Halloween
+A Hometown Halloween

 On reflection, it is likely that my hometown broke the Martin Prosperity Institute, which I will explain.

-The Institute’s 2013 in-depth look at the field of Halloween enjoyment, a study not undertaken by most people older than eight, led to many national news articles that expressed shock at its conclusion, which was this: the best place to enjoy Halloween in the United States of America is Poughkeepsie, New York.
+The Institute’s 2013 in-depth look at the field of Halloween enjoyment, a study not undertaken by most people older than say, eight, led to many national news articles that expressed shock at its conclusion, which was this: the best place to enjoy Halloween in the United States of America is Poughkeepsie, New York.

-If this was true in 2013, it may very well be true tonight, Halloween 2022.
+If this was true in 2013, it may very well be true tonight, Halloween 2024.

 Read More